Skip to content

 Civics class is in session!

-Local governments and voting advocates all across the country have been gathering for months to raise awareness of misinformation and disinformation around voting.
+In advance of the 2024 elections, local governments and voting advocates all across the country gathered to raise awareness of misinformation and disinformation around voting.
 Much of it spreads on social media — making now the perfect time to brush up on your own fact-checking skills.

 This video from PBS’s Simple Civics series shows you how to bring a critical eye to the info you find on social media.